-On January 22, 2008, AMP initiated a tax-exempt commercial paper program ("the Initial CP Program") with JP Morgan Chase Bank, N.A., with an authorized par amount of \$350 million secured by a letter of credit issued under its line of credit.
+On January 22, 2008, AMP initiated a tax-exempt commercial paper program (the "Initial CP Program") with JP Morgan Chase Bank, N.A., with an authorized par amount of \$350 million secured by a letter of credit issued under its line of credit.
 On February 12, 2009, AMP's Board of Trustees resolved to increase the authorized par amount of the Initial CP Program to \$400 million.
 AMP utilized the Initial CP Program to provide interim financing for the costs of its projects.
 On September 24, 2009, AMP replaced the Initial CP Program with the second tax-exempt commercial program (the "Current CP Program"), with an authorized par amount of \$450 million, secured by a letter of credit secured under its line of credit.
 All borrowings made under the Current CP Program reduce the available borrowing capacity under the Facility.
-On December 31, 2009, the Organization did not have any borrowings outstanding under the Current CP Program.
-On December 31, 2008, the Organization had \$179,605,000 of outstanding borrowings under the Initial CP Program was 1.06% at December 31, 2008.
+On December 31, 2009, the Organization had \$179,605,000 of outstanding borrowings under the Initial CP Program was 1.06% at December 31, 2008.